kampta/jekyll-now/_posts/2015-4-9-Parallel-Processing-in-Python.md

 title: Parallel processing in python
 ---

 Python's `multiprocessing` module had been a tool of my choice until I came across `pathos`.
-Here are couple of reasons why

 ## Why `multiprocessing` in python is broken